Sarm10/Amazon-Products-Review/README.md

-# Amazon Product Data Analysis (Microsoft Excel)
+# Amazon Product Data Analysis (Using Microsoft Excel)

 This project is a comprehensive analysis of Amazon product data using **Microsoft Excel**.
 The goal is to uncover insights related to pricing, discounts, ratings, and customer engagement by leveraging **data cleaning**, **pivot tables**, **charts**, and **formulas**.

----

 ## Objectives